DawidLokiec/ldap-authentication-service/README.md

 ### Running

-After setting the necessary environment variables, the Postgres service can be start with the following sbt command in the project's root directory **ldap_service**/:
+After setting the necessary environment variables, the LDAP authentication service can be start with the following sbt command in the project's root directory **ldap-authentication-service/**:

 ```
 sbt run